 Photo Credit: Grant Reed – Letaka Safaris – Wattled Crane

 As the Okavango River flows from the Angolan highlands into the arid Kalahari Desert, it engenders the justly famous Okavango Delta.
-Indisputably one of Africa’s finest destinations for mammal watching, Okavango excels as a bird watching destination too.
+Indisputably one of Africa’s finest destinations for mammal watching, Okavango excels as a birding destination too.
 Common denizens of these expansive wetlands include African Pygmy Goose, African Skimmer and Western Banded Snake Eagle.
 But the country holds much more besides.
 Near Maun, search for the leggy Slaty Egret, the curious Pel’s Fishing Owl and the secretive yet spectacular White-backed Night Heron.
 For a change, birdwatch in Botswana’s drier east, where specialities include the locally distributed Orange River Francolin and Boulder Chat.

 8. Costa Rica

 Photo Credit: Costa Rica Birding – Sunbittern

 The Sunday Times Travel Magazine’s top country to visit in 2019, Costa Rica is a tropical paradise that is superbly set up for the visiting birdwatcher.
 A plethora of ecolodges in and around protected areas make for a comfortable and exciting bird watching holiday destination.
 Expect to be deafened by the song of Three-wattled Bellbird in the highlands, to be amazed by dancing firecrackers called manakins, and to search for the rare Mangrove Hummingbird on the Pacific coast.
 You’ll be smiling all the time, of course: Costa Rica regularly tops the Happy Planet Index, which measures how countries are doing at living long, happy and sustainable lives.
 Read More: 13 Species of Hummingbirds to Spot on a Trip to Central and South America

 9. Chilean Patagonia